Tallinn travel guide

 to relax and refresh.

-To entertain the children, there is also a delightful petting zoo, and to get better acquainted with the Zoo, you can order yourself guided tours, either general or thematic.
+To entertain the children, there is also a delightful petting zoo, and to get better acquainted with the Zoo there are guided tours that discuss either general topics or a more specific theme.

 Address: Paldiski Maantee 145